DQL Definition¶

 representing 1 year/week/day/hour/minute/second/millisecond/microsecond/nanosecond respectively)

-- Floating point numbers (
+- Floating point (

 Query¶